Vintage Rod & Reel Restorations

 Different approaches are required for rod and reel restoration depending on the blank material, availability of parts, and the degree of difficulty.
 We cannot possibly quote a price without having the rod and/or reel in hand.
 What we can promise is that we will quote a fair and reasonable price for the job.
 What you will receive is a rod and/or reel, beautifully restored that you can be proud to pass down to your grandchildren and great-grandchildren.
 To get an idea, prices have commonly started at $200.

 For quality vintage restoration of your antique fishing rods and reels, contact Goose Creek Rod & Reel today.
 Your family heirloom will be safe in our hands and the results will be spectacular.

-Directions: Goose Creek Rod and Reel is located in Indian Trail, North Carolina near the intersection of Brief Road West and Hwy 601, just a few short miles from Midland, Locust, Mint Hill and Monroe, NC.
-We are very convenient to Matthews, Pineville and Charlotte, NC.
+DIRECTIONS: GOOSE CREEK RODS is located in Indian Trail, North Carolina near the intersection of Brief Road West and Hwy 601, just a few short miles from Midland, Locust, Mint Hill, and Monroe, NC.
+We are very convenient to Matthews, Pineville, and Charlotte, NC.
 Take I-485 to Exit 44, Highway 218 (Fairview Road).
 Take a left on Brief Road and follow that over the Union County line.
 We are approximately one-half mile on the right before you get to Black Road.

 815 Brief Road West